 Supplementary benefit is a cash benefit intended to bring your household income up to a level which the States believes is enough to live on.
 The amount of benefit you receive is calculated on a weekly basis with reference to your household income.

-It is paid from funds provided by the States of Guernsey in order to bring a person's income up to the level which the States consider is the minimum amount required to live on.
-The minimum amount required to live on is known as the Requirement Rate, and varies according to your circumstances.
+Supplementary benefit is paid by the States of Guernsey in order to bring a person's income up to the level which the States consider is the minimum amount required to live on.
+The minimum amount required to live on is known as the requirement rate, and varies according to your circumstances.

 A person who is over 18 years of age, no longer in full-time education and ordinarily resident in Guernsey, Alderney, Herm or Jethou may claim supplementary benefit if their resources are insufficient to meet their requirements.